 Before we dove into this day’s Heart-Centred practice, I set my intention with care.
 I invited in my guides, asked for protection around the space, and called in the support I needed to release what no longer served me, and receive the healing I was ready for.
 I also invited in the support of my practitioners guides, in accordance with the highest good of all.

-Whether I was in the role of client or practitioner, every time I made this intentional connection, the session felt different.
+Whether I was in the role of client or practitioner, every time I made this intentional connection, the sessions felt different.
 Deeper.
 More embodied.
 The few times I didn’t?
 I found myself stuck in my head, unable to drop fully into the experience.

 In Spinal Flow, the Centre Gateway (heart) and the Passion Gateway (throat) are intimately connected.
 The heart governs love, compassion, and emotional truth.
 The throat governs communication, expression, and authenticity.
 When these gateways are balanced, they allow your truth to flow clearly from the heart through the voice, a powerful alignment of vulnerability and empowerment.